Registration opens: September 15th, 2020

 Reach us at email@example.com

 Yes.
 We love to see groups enroll!
-Our standard price is $745, but if you enroll a group of four or more people, each person only pays $325, which is more than half off.
-Drop us a note at email@example.com and we'll get you sorted out.
+Our standard price is $745, but if you enroll a group of four or more people, each person only pays $395, which is nearly half off.
+Drop us a note at firstname.lastname@example.org and we'll get you sorted out.

 We're delighted to say no. And no grades, either.
 We feel really strongly that a test-and-measure culture is ruining education.
 More on this here.